Lovesac Co.

 impact: weak profit plus debt turns a slowdown into a financing story sooner than investors want.

-one product family carries about 80% of the business
+One product family carries about 80% of the business

 Sactionals account for about $550M of the $691M revenue base. that focus helps the brand. it also means a slowdown in the modular couch line hits nearly everything at once.